PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Auditory Perception & Learning.md

 ## Learning Objectives:
+1. Describe the structure and function of the outer, middle and inner ear.
+2. Relate the anatomical organization of the cochlea and human auditory system to the sensory transduction of sound to the brain.
+3. Differentiate between the mechanisms for localization of horizontal sound.
-1. Understand the basic functioning of the human auditory system within the context of cognition.
+4. Understand the basic functioning of the human auditory system within the context of cognition; specifically attention, perception and memory.
-2. Identify appropriate perceptual features and required prior-knowledge for understanding and contextualsing sounds.
-3. Identify cognitive processes used to process relevant real-world input required for situational awareness.

 ## Introduction to the Auditory System
 The human auditory system is a complex system responsible for our sense of hearing.
 It consists of several components that work together to detect, process, and interpret sound waves.
 Please watch this quick refresher on perception, sensation and overview of the auditory system: watch untill minute 3:25 (or longer if you are interested in taste and other sensory systems).